tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     ![The links above are all highlighted to get to the Azure Policy blade.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image105.png "Open the Azure Policy blade")

-3. For the scope, ensure the proper subscription is selected, then select **ASC Default (subscription...**.
+3. For the scope, ensure the proper subscription is selected, then select **ASC Default (subscription:**.

 4. In the **Initiative compliance** blade, review your compliance metrics.
 Select the row that has the **ASC Default** policy.